maxdesalle/amm/README.md

 # AMM

 A simple AMM for Starknet.
+You probably don't want to use this in production.

 ## License